kacikgoez/ProcessDiscovery/README.md

 | DROP         | The percentage of disaggregated patient that drop in each activity |

 ## Troubleshooting

+- Ensure that the port 80 is free when using Docker.
+Use `netstat` or `lsof` to check whether the ports are free.

+- Use the reset button to reset the layout if it is bugged, which can sometimes happen for unknown reasons.

 ## Glossary
 **ORCA**: The name of the dashboard.
 It stands for Organ Retrieval and (Information) Collection Analytics.